 The Sierra Nevada offers an ideal venue for Gold Duke of Edinburgh Award Expeditions.
 Jane is a Gold DofE Assessor, and we have hosted groups from England for their Gold qualifying expedition and have also worked with an international school and open Award centre for all levels of the award.

 There are a range of options to use as a base, including a simple refuge at 1000m (this has capacity for 20 people in 2 bunk rooms and kitchen facilities) a campsite near Lanjarón or basic hotel.

-The following gives a flavour of what might be available, though in May some of this route may need to be modified if there is still snow, which is often the case until late June.
+The following gives a flavour of what might be available, though in May & June some of this route may need to be modified if there is still snow, which is often the case until early July.

 Day 1 Walking from the refuge to a wild camp at 2800m.
 The route is a mixture of mountain tracks and paths.

 Day 2 Heading out from the wild camp to the head of the Rio Lanjarón, to pick up a trail to the ridge at 3,100m, then following a quite tricky path to the next valley & on to a road head 3200m.
 At the road head there is a bivouac refuge which can be used if bad weather or an ideal camp site near small lakes further along the track.
 15k

 Day 3 Bivouac/camp to wild camp 2 near a stream at 2400m this is a mix of high mountain track and mountain path.
 15k

 Day 4 Camp to Capileira at 1300m mostly mountain and forest path, 18k

 There are other route options in the area and we can advise on these if required.